Piecewise linear manifold: Topological manifolds

 Not every topological manifold admits a PL structure, and of those that do, the PL structure need not be unique—it can have infinitely many.
 This is elaborated at Hauptvermutung.

-The obstruction to placing a PL structure on a topological manifold is the Kirby–Siebenmann class.
-To be precise, the Kirby-Siebenmann class is the obstruction to placing a PL-structure on M x R and in dimensions n > 4, the KS class vanishes if and only if M has at least one PL-structure.
+The obstruction to placing a PL structure on a topological manifold M is the Kirby–Siebenmann class; to be precise, it is the obstruction to placing a PL-structure on M x R and in dimensions n > 4, the KS class vanishes if and only if M has at least one PL-structure.

 Real algebraic sets

 An A-structure on a PL manifold is a structure which gives an inductive way of resolving the PL manifold to a smooth manifold.
 Compact PL manifolds admit A-structures.
 Compact PL manifolds are homeomorphic to real-algebraic sets.
 Put another way, A-category sits over the PL-category as a richer category with no obstruction to lifting, that is BA → BPL is a product fibration with BA = BPL × PL/A, and PL manifolds are real algebraic sets because A-manifolds are real algebraic sets.